For Teams

 Best next pages

-Related paths in the cluster
+Related paths

 Frequently asked questions

-What should bootstrapped SaaS founders validate first?
+• What should solo builders and bootstrapped software teams validate first?

 Validate that the workflow is painful, budgeted, and already linked to a buying conversation such as alternatives, pricing, or tool dissatisfaction before worrying about broad market size.